m0squdev/lcd-system-monitor/README.md

    cargo run --release
    ```
    or alternatively build the application with `cargo build --release` and execute the newly generated file server/target/release/server
-4. The server should automatically detect the client device.
+4. The server will try to automatically detect the client device.
+It will connect to the first device found that has the Arduino vendor ID (0x0403).
+If none are found, it will connect to the first USB device found.
 If you want to bind the program to a known device specify it as an argument (also works with `cargo run --release`).
 Nevertheless, I don't recommend to do it on Linux as the Arduino might get bound onto another device when it is connected a second time.

 ### Server Autostart (Optional)